trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b>What is a WAF and what are its types?</b></summary><br>

-<b>WAF</b> stands for web application firewall.
+**WAF** stands for web application firewall.
 It is used to protect the application by filtering legitimate traffic from malicious traffic.
 WAF can be either a box type or cloud based.

 </details>